 Location: Davidstow, near Camelford

-A charming cottage in a small development a few miles inland from Boscastle and Tintagel this is a great location to explore the north Cornwall coast with miles of glorious sandy beaches and majestic headlands interspersed by secluded coves, and then return to your little cottage settle down on the patio, soaking up the evening sun above a babbling stream and enjoy a recuperative glass of your favourite tipple, the perfect end to the perfect day.
+A charming dog friendly cottage in a small development a few miles inland from Boscastle and Tintagel this is a great location to explore the north Cornwall coast with miles of glorious sandy beaches and majestic headlands interspersed by secluded coves, and then return to your little cottage settle down on the patio, soaking up the evening sun above a babbling stream and enjoy a recuperative glass of your favourite tipple, the perfect end to the perfect day.

 Location: St Teath near Port Isaac